Lartu/ldpl/README.md

 **Note for Windows users:** compilation under Windows has been tested with [MinGW](http://www.mingw.org/wiki/Getting_Started) as installed on that guide.
 MinGW-w64 seems to have some problems compiling LDPL.

+Once you have LDPL installed, check the LDPL reference to learn how to use the language.

+## LDPL documentation & reference

 [The LDPL documentation is available here](https://docs.ldpl-lang.org).
 Check that to learn yourself some LDPL (*for the greater good*)!

 ## LDPL compatible editors